danwing/https-local-domains/draft-thomson-https-local-domains.md

 both TLS connections, the client SHOULD present both the long name and short name to the user.

-To avoid the problems described in {{unique}}, the TLS connection to the printer MUST always use the long name.
-Thus, if a user types printer.local, and the client has validated that short name as described above, the client SHOULD make the TLS connection to the long name.
-The short name MUST NOT be used by clients after the TLS handshake and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.
+The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised with a ".local" domain, the client does not need to look for its accompanying short name within ".internal".

-> Discuss: we could avoid the server advertising its short name by having client simply remove remove the hash in the middle?
+To avoid the problems described in {{unique}}, the TLS data connection to the printer MUST always use the long name.
+Thus, if the client has validated the short name as described above and a user attempts to connect to printer.local (by typing or by some other user interaction), the client MUST connect to the unique name.
+The TLS connection to the short name MUST NOT be used by the client after the TLS handshake completes and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.

 # Local Domain Names {#local}

-The following domain name suffixes are considered 'local' for purposes of this document: .local ({{?mDNS=RFC6762}}), .home-arpa ({{?Homenet=RFC8375}}), and .internal ({{?I-D.davies-internal-tld}}).
+The following domain name suffixes are considered "local" for purposes of this document: ".local" ({{?mDNS=RFC6762}}), ".home-arpa" ({{?Homenet=RFC8375}}) and ".internal" ({{?I-D.davies-internal-tld}}).

 # Security Considerations